Welcome to graduate studies at Michigan Tech!

 All international graduate students are welcome to participate in the program; international graduate teaching assistants are highly encouraged to participate.

 Contact the GLAS Program Director, Sarah Isaacson (firstname.lastname@example.org)for more information.

 Write-D: Writing in the Discipline

-Write-D is a free program for graduate students that provides a dedicated time to get work done and receive support on writing projects within their discipline, for example, manuscripts, research proposals, etc. Guest faculty members from department will briefly present on research, writing, and publishing tips.
-Current departments involved in Write-D include Biomedical Engineering, Biology, Chemical Engineering, and Civil and Environmental Engineering.
+Write-D, Writing in the Discipline, is a free program that provides a dedicated time and space for graduate students to get work done and receive support on writing projects within their discipline, such as manuscripts and research proposals, so that writing skills are enhanced progressively throughout the program.
+Guest speakers from Michigan Tech departments or the industry visit to briefly present research, writing, and publishing tips.
 All graduate students are welcome to attend.
-Contact the Write-D Coordinator, Sarah Isaacson, at firstname.lastname@example.org, for more information or if you would like your department to join Write-D.
+Contact the Write-D Coordinator, Sarah Isaacson (email@example.com)for more information.

 The Canterbury House is a place for students, faculty, and staff, and their families to gather for conversation, and fellowship.
 Canterbury House staff and volunteers host several activities and language coaching during the academic year.
 The Canterbury House is the yellow house across from the Administration Building.
 Stop by and hang out or relax.